- Live Rates

 For example, the real estate contract agreement between the seller and agent may involve a numerical figure to complete the deal.
 The amount can be any amount, as long as both parties agree to it.

 A flat fee scenario may be beneficial to sellers in terms of savings, but this type of arrangement typically involves limited representation.
 Flat-fee or discount real estate brokerages might not cost as much as traditional brokerages, but sellers may not get as much in terms of services.

 So that answers the primary question: Who pays real estate agent commissions in Oregon?
 In a typical transaction, it’s usually the seller who pays these fees.
 But it can be negotiated.

 What about the services you receive, as a buyer?
 What does a buyer’s real estate agent do for his or her clients?

 This is a basic overview of the services provided by real estate agents in Oregon.
-Some agents might offer additional services that are not shown above, or fewer services in the case of discount brokerages.
-Buyers should find out exactly what services are going to be provided, before deciding to work with a particular agent.
+Some agents might offer additional services that are not shown above or fewer services in the case of discount brokerages.
+Homebuyers in Oregon should find out exactly what services are going to be provided, before deciding to work with a particular agent.

 At Sammamish Mortgage, our loan officers can help you get preapproved for a home loan so you can house hunt with confidence, agent or not.

 Sammamish Mortgage has been in business since 1992, and has assisted many homebuyers in the Pacific Northwest.
 If you are looking for mortgage financing in Washington State, we can help you get preapproved.
 Sammamish Mortgage offers mortgage programs in Colorado, Idaho, Oregon, and Washington.